MENTAL HEALTH AND WELLNESS FOR VETERANS

 At Solara Mental Health, we understand that a clear diagnosis is vital to recovery from co-occurring substance abuse disorders.
 With a clear diagnosis comes a treatment plan that can fully address the co-occurring illnesses and build the foundation for a lasting recovery.
 Our mental health treatment center’s carefully supervised drug and alcohol-free space provides a safe area away from the day-to-day stressors and habits that can trigger substance abuse.
 This is an important first step in the healing process.

-While our clients make considerable and rapid improvements, substance abuse disorder is often a long-term condition.
-Through years of experience, our mental health treatment center has learned how to provides the entire spectrum of care for our clients.
-From inpatient to outpatient, from transitional living to a long-term aftercare plan, our program has been designed to free our clients from the clutches of substance abuse disorder.
+While our veterans make considerable and rapid improvements, substance abuse disorder is often a long-term condition.
+Through years of experience, our mental health treatment center has learned how to provides the entire spectrum of care for our veterans.
+From inpatient to outpatient, from transitional living to a long-term aftercare plan, our program has been designed to free our veterans from the clutches of substance abuse disorder.

 Contact us now to start the healing process.